Chimtarga Pass

 The good news?
 Despite some climbers and trekkers getting altitude sickness here, none have become completely debilitated and needed a rescue [please contact us if you know of a rescue and we will update this guide].
 Of the anecdotes I have found, it usually involves a person with mild to moderate symptoms walking down to Alauddin Lake.

 My personal anecdote (July 20, 2018) is this: I was not acclimatized, I had been in southern Tajikistan for a month.
 I took a car to the Vertikal Alauddin camp and then hiked straight to Mutny Lake at 3500 meters (Dushanbe 9:00am to Mutny Lake 5:00pm same day, that’s a 2800 meter difference).
 The next morning I felt surprisingly great, so I tried to go through Chimtarga Pass that day.
 Between the 4100 meters and 4500 meters camp I started to feel dizzy (I never feel dizzy).
 This, compounded by the fact that there was a very steep snow field leading up to the pass led me to turn back after sitting at the 4500 camp for a while.
 By the time I got to Mutny Lake (3500 meters) I felt perfectly fine, but I went down to Alauddin Lake just to be sure.
 The previous two times I had failed to get through Chimtarga Pass was due to one person in the group not being in good enough shape, and then another time when my travel partner was not acclimatized, and I ruled out an attempt after seeing his progress below 4000 meters.
-The fourth time I went alone and only after having spent two weeks in the Alai and Pamir mountains (a sure way to acclimatize).
+The fourth time I went alone and only after having spent two weeks in the Alay and Pamir mountains (a sure way to acclimatize).
 This time I felt perfectly fine and I had good luck with weather.

 If, like on my unsuccessful 2018 hike, you start to feel the symptoms of altitude sickness, you can lose elevation very quickly here.
-Unlike many treks in the Pamirs (high plateau and high valleys) you can lose elevation quickly in the Fann Mountains (steep mountains, low valleys) and get down quickly.
+Unlike many treks in the Pamirs (high plateau and high valleys), you can lose elevation quickly here in the Fann Mountains (steep mountains, low valleys) and get down quickly.
 All the medical rescues I know of are in the Pamirs, and none in the Fann Mountains.

 If you are worried about elevation sickness, then head down to your doctor’s office and ask for a prescription for Acetazolamide (branded as Diamox in the US).
 It can prevent and reduce the severity of symptoms.
 More info here.